bluenviron/mediamtx/README.md

     runOnInitRestart: yes
 ```

-If the OS is Windows:
+If the operating system is Windows:

 ```yml
 paths: